 The Embankments (Wallanlagen), Citizen's Park (Bürgerpark) and the Rhododendron Park are among the most beautiful urban green spaces in all of Germany.
 At the entrance to the trendy Ostertor/Steintor district (nowadays simply called "The Quarter" ), the Bremen Art Gallery is a museum of international standing with works from 700 years of art history (including Dürer, Monet, van Gogh, Picasso, Beckmann and Cage as well as the so-called "Worpswede painters").

-Bremen is for me one of the most underestimated major cities in Germany and is definitely one of my top 10.
+Bremen is for me one of the most underrated major cities in Germany and is definitely one of my top 10.

 - Stroll through the unique Böttcherstraße and along the Weser to the old town district Schnoor.